What Is Multi-Layer Security? A Practical Guide

 A multilayered approach protects the perimeter, the inside of the network, and the data itself.
 It addresses threats from different angles, from the device level all the way to the application layer.
 Each layer is built upon the next, providing maximum security across the organization without being resource-intensive or expensive.

-Identity and Access Management
+Who Gets In?
+Managing Identity and Access

 An Identity and Access Management (IAM) strategy must include a set of tools and policies which manage users’ identities across the organization, enable secure access to data and applications and audit user actions.
 Strong authentication is crucial to maintaining a secure network.